digitaljhelms/complymap/README.md

 ## Custom XML Structure

-`urlset` and `url` are the default nodes searched for in the XML structure, however, additional CLI arguments can be specified.
+`urlset` and `url` are the default nodes searched for in the XML structure, however, additional CLI options can be specified.

 These arguments are useful for addressing differences in XML structure; for example: